ry4ngch/React-Boilerplates/README.md

   - **Type**: `String`
   - **Description**: Adds a label on top of the text input

+> [!NOTE]
-> Note: The component also accepts other attributes similar to those on found on standard HTML elements such as `className`, `style` or any other attributes.
+> The component also accepts other attributes similar to those on found on standard HTML elements such as `className`, `style` or any other attributes.

 ### Usage:
 ```jsx